flyleeee/hugo-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am an undergraduate in Computer Science and technology at the Huazhong University of Science and Technology, looking for PhD on AI.
+I am an undergraduate in Computer Science and Technology at the Huazhong University of Science and Technology, looking for PhD on AI.
+I am currently researching adversarial robustness in computer vision and natural language processing, particularly in terms of certified robustness.
+I am also interested in machine learning theory, interpretable and trustworthy artificial intelligence, as well as data copyright protection.
+My goal is to provide strong security and ethical guarantees for human use of artificial intelligence.
 {style="text-align: justify;"}